Professional insights:

 Animal nutritionist salary

-According to the U.S. Bureau of Labor Statistics (BLS) 2022 Occupational Employment Statistics, dietitians and nutritionists earned a median annual wage of $66,450.
+According to the U.S. Bureau of Labor Statistics (BLS) 2024 Occupational Employment and Wage Statistics, dietitians and nutritionists earned a median annual wage of $73,850.
 The BLS does not provide data specific to animal nutritionists.

 Dietitians and Nutritionists